Julynx/exception-control/README.md

 <br>

 ## Usage
-To check for uncaught exceptions in a python file:
+To check for uncaught exceptions in a Python file:
 ```
 python3 main.py [filename]
 ```